 Co-living and coworking are similar in terms of more than just their names.
-They are both based on collaboration and community.
-They take a novel approach to daily activities, whether it is how we live or how we work.
-Many coworking spaces are now adding co-living to their options, and a great deal of the co-living spaces around the world include coworking, as well.
-This can provide a revenue boost for coworking and co-living spaces while appealing to members who do not need to deal with a commute and can spend even more time with those who share their interests.
+They are both based on collaboration and community and they take a novel approach to daily activities, whether it's how we live or how we work.
+Many coworking spaces like WeWork are now adding co-living to their options, and a great deal of the co-living spaces around the world include coworking as well.